 In the first cave (13a), several large buckets stood spaced apart, catching drained water from the roof and sides of the cave.
-Here, he explained, irrigation water from the golf course above was slowly seeping into the caves, creating a green slime that was reacting to the particular mineral composition of the cave (and I believe, has already destroyed the stalactites that once adorned the roof of the cave).
+Here, he explained, irrigation water from the golf course above was slowly seeping into the caves, creating a green slime that was reacting to the particular mineral composition of the cave.

 In cave 13B, archaeologists have found the earliest evidence for exploitation of marine resources (shellfish) and symbolic behaviour of Homo sapiens, such as the use of ground ochre presumably for body painting or rock art.

 After the POHO tour, we were picked up by transfer, and taken to the accommodation where we would be staying for the next three nights, Sandpiper Cottages in Boggomsbaai.
 The accommodation for each member or couple was simple but spacious, considered and private, with small, personal touches that made it that much more comfortable.
 It was great to be able to unpack (knowing we would not be relocating to different accommodation the following nights) and have hot showers before meeting again for dinner.